This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 This is a relief for industry bodies like the NRLA and ARLA Propertymark, who have been calling for a scheme like this since the beginning of the pandemic.

-Concerns around rising rent arrears have been the subject of many reports and publications, with the emphasis being that landlords remain helpless and trapped in some instances.
+Concerns around rising rent arrears have been the subject of many reports and publications, with the emphasis being that landlords remain helpless and trapped in buy to let mortgages in some instances.

 In the announcement of the scheme, Housing minister Eddie Hughes commented: